Training Opportunities and Announcements

 • Forensic evidence collection requires the necessary knowledge, skills, and abilities to do so from the onset of patient care.

-• ACFTA offers nurses and medical providers, across the state, training to ensure trauma informed care for victims of violence which will ultimately promote justice for all victims in Alaska.
+• ACFTA offers nurses and health care professionals, across the state, training to ensure trauma informed care for victims of violence which will ultimately promote justice for all victims in Alaska.

-This nursing Continuing Education (CE) activity is jointly provided by the Alaska Nurses Association and Alaska's Council on Domestic Violence & Sexual Assault in partnership with the University of Alaska College of Health.
+This nursing Continuing Education (CE) activity is jointly provided by the Council on Domestic Violence and Sexual Assault (CDVSA), the UAA College of Health, and the Alaska Nurses Association (AaNA)

 Sexual Assault Response Teams (SART)